xodistro/Notselwyn/README.md

 - Ditto
 - ColorModule

-Finished Projects I'm proud of (Keep in mind, I don't use walkthroughs etc. ):
+Finished Projects I'm proud of (Keep in mind, I don't use walkthroughs et cetera):
 - [Sudoku Solver](https://github.com/NotSelwyn/SudokuSolver)

 Where you can find me: